e34s/e34-client/client-junit4/README.md

 ### 3. Report
 #### Viewing the report
 After the test run is finished, the test report is created in your main project directory by default.
 If you require the report to be generated elsewhere,please set the XXXXXsystem property to override the default setting.
 The report can be viewed with a standard browser.

-At the moment there is an an issue with Internet Explorer.
-We recommend to use Chrome to take advantage of the full functionality.
+Screenshots are put in the ```/screenshots```  directory on the main project level.

 #### Sharing the report
 The report is self-contained and can be shared by i.e. zipping the ??? folder and sending it to other individuals.